SUSTech-AMASLAB/RGB-D_Camera_Based_Robotic_Grasping_Project/Camera_calibration/README.md

 roslaunch realsense2_camera rs_camera.launch
 ```

 #### (3) Run the calibration program and you will see the following interface.
-Remember to revise the values of size (the number of corner points) and square (the real length of each grid of the calibration target (unit: m))
+Remember to modify the values of parameters 'size' (the number of corner points) and 'square' (the real length of each grid of the calibration target (unit: m))

 ```bash
 rosrun camera_calibration cameracalibrator.py --size 8x5 --square 0.0285 image:=camera/color/image_raw camera:=/camera/color/camera_info --no-service-check